FrederickMontiel/SimpleRouter-php/README.md

 composer require easy-projects/simple-router
 ```

-You must redirect all requests to your main file with this .htaccess or as you can see in the example folder "example".
+You must redirect all requests to your main file with this .htaccess

 ```txt
 RewriteEngine On